U.S. Marshal shot and killed outside Arizona house

 TUCSON, Ariz. — A deputy U.S. marshal serving a felony arrest warrant has been shot and killed outside a Tucson house.

-Tucson Police Chief Chris Magnus says the incident happened about 5:30 p.m.
-Thursday on the city's north side.
+Tucson Police Chief Chris Magnus said the incident happened about 5:30 p.m. on the city's north side.

-The man suspected of shooting the marshal was arrested after a standoff at the house.

 Magnus said the Marshals Service was serving a warrant against 26-year-old Ryan Schlesinger when the suspect fired at them.
 Marshal Service personnel returned fire, but the suspect was not wounded.

+Magnus called the killing "a tragic night for law enforcement in Tucson and across the state of Arizona."

+Arizona Gov. Doug Ducey on Twitter expressed condolences to the deputy marshal's family and said "prayers go out to his family and all of Arizona law enforcement."

-The Marshals Service says the federal agent was the first deputy U.S. marshal to be killed in the line of duty in Tucson in 66 years.
+The Marshals Service said the deputy U.S. marshal was the first killed in the line of duty in Tucson in 66 years.